flextype/flextype.org/project/entries/downloads/extend/plugins/blueprints/entry.md

     # InputEmail disabled state
     #
-    # Specifies that an InputButton should be disabled.
+    # Specifies that an InputEmail should be disabled.
     # Default is false.
     #
     # Examples